 In this blog article we’ll learn how to setup WordPress locally.

-Whether you’re a WordPress theme developer or wanted to try your theme out before showing it to your viewers, installing WordPress locally is the best option because you’re doing everything locally so means your WordPress website will run faster & this will save you a lot of time customizing or developing your WordPress site.
+Whether you’re a WordPress theme developer or wanted to try your theme out before showing to your viewers, installing WordPress locally is the best option because you’re doing everything locally so means your WordPress website will run faster & this will save you a lot of time customizing or developing your WordPress site.

 Step 1: Download & Install XAMPP